 There's nothing better than a restful night's sleep.
-But pain in your back or neck can make it more difficult to drift off to dreamland — and stay there for seven to nine hours each night, as recommended by the Centers for Disease Control and Prevention.
+But pain in your back or neck can make it more difficult to drift off to dreamland — and stay there through the night.

 Video of the Day

 The key word here is "support," says Marleen Caldwell, PT, a physical therapist with the Cleveland Clinic.

 "When we lie down, our bodies feel best if joints can be supported in their neutral positions," Caldwell says.
 "This means supporting the natural curves of the spine.
 If the spine is out of its neutral position for a prolonged period of time, say, by sleeping on a mattress that is too firm or too soft, this can create pain even in healthy tissue."